-&lt;sup>4 On the Government's balance sheet, debt held by the public and accrued interest payable consists of Treasury securities, net of unamortized discounts and premiums, and accrued interest payable.
+3 On the Government's balance sheet, debt held by the public and accrued interest payable consists of Treasury securities, net of unamortized discounts and premiums, and accrued interest payable.
 The "public" consists of individuals, corporations, state and local governments, Federal Reserve Banks, foreign governments, and other entities outside the federal government.

-&lt;sup>5 Present values recognize that a dollar paid or collected in the future is worth less than a dollar today because a dollar today could be invested and earn interest.
+4 Present values recognize that a dollar paid or collected in the future is worth less than a dollar today because a dollar today could be invested and earn interest.
 To calculate a present value, future amounts are thus reduced using an assumed interest rate, and those reduced amounts are summed.

-&lt;sup>6 The Black Lung Program is projected through September 30, 2040.
+5 The Black Lung Program is projected through September 30, 2040.

-&lt;sup>7 Social Security is funded by the payroll taxes and revenue from taxation of benefits.
+6 Social Security is funded by the payroll taxes and revenue from taxation of benefits.
 Medicare Part A is funded by the payroll taxes, revenue from taxation of benefits, and premiums that support those programs.
 Medicare Parts B and D are primarily financed by general revenues and premiums.
-By accounting convention, general revenues transferred to Medicare Parts B and D are eliminated in consolidation at the governmentwide level and, as such, are not included in the SOSI.
+By accounting convention, general revenues transferred to Medicare Parts B and D are eliminated in consolidation at the governmentwide level and, as such, are not included in the SOSI in this Financial Report, these projections can, in turn, have a significant impact on projected debt as a percent of GDP.